cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/lpbs.txt

-Local PBS Queing System
+Local PBS Queuing System
 ======================================================================

 Overview
 ----------------------------------------------------------------------

 Sometimes users may want to emulate the behavior of PBS on a local machine.
-This is usefule to develop sophisticated job specifications or to emulate a queuing system as available on supercomputers.
-Often the instalation of a full version of torque or other batch systems may be too much effort.
+This is useful to develop sophisticated job specifications or to emulate a queuing system as available on supercomputers.
+Often the installation of a full version of torque or other batch systems may be too much effort.

 A solution is to install LPBS available at